domenikslotta/binder-test/README.md

 My first repository to test binder and provide an interactive simulation of the SIDARTHE system (https://www.nature.com/articles/s41591-020-0883-7).

 ### Usage
-Click on the 'Voilà' - button to get a simple interactive plot.
+After starting the binder environment, click on the 'Voilà' - button to get a simple interactive plot.